Deniss Vasiļjevs

 Deniss Vasiļjevs (born 9 August 1999) is a Latvian figure skater.
-He is the 2022 European bronze medalist, the 2022 MK John Wilson Trophy silver medalist, a four-time ISU Challenger Series medalist (including gold at the 2020 CS Nebelhorn Trophy), and a five-time Latvian national champion (2016–18, 2020, 2022).
+He is the 2022 European bronze medalist, the 2022 MK John Wilson Trophy silver medalist, a five-time ISU Challenger Series medalist (including gold at the 2020 Nebelhorn Trophy), and a seven-time Latvian national champion (2016–18, 2020, 2022–24).

 Earlier in his career, Vasiļjevs became the 2016 Youth Olympics silver medalist and won two silver medals on the ISU Junior Grand Prix (JGP) series.
 He is the first Latvian skater to make the podium at a JGP event and at an ISU Championships event.

 Personal life

-Deniss Vasiļjevs was born on 9 August 1999 in Daugavpils, Latvia.
-His mother is a former dancer.
-In 2016, he began living in Champery, Switzerland, but remained a student at Daugavpils Russian Secondary School – Lyceum.
+Vasiļjevs was born on 9 August 1999 in Daugavpils, Latvia to parents, Regina and Sergejs.
+Regina is a former dancer and Sergejs is an electrical engineer.
+In 2016, Vasiļjevs began living in Champery, Switzerland, but remained a student at Daugavpils Russian Secondary School – Lyceum.
 He enjoys drawing and speaks four languages – Latvian, Russian, French and English.

+Vasiļjevs also helps coach young skaters at the Skating School of Switzerland.
+After earning a bachelor's degree in Sports and Social Sciences Teacher program at the University of Daugavpils, he went on to earn a master's degree in Leadership and Management.
+Vasiļjevs wrote his thesis on the topic of "Effective Leadership in Latvian Skating."

+His figure skating role models include Stéphane Lambiel, Daisuke Takahashi, Patrick Chan, and Javier Fernández.

 Career

 Vasiļjevs began skating in 2002.
 As he was often sick, his parents decided to involve him in a sport, first considering swimming and then skating.
-Around 2010, they arranged for him to train under the guidance of Lithuanian coach Ingrida Snieškienė in Paris, France.
+In addition, he also began taking ballet classes around that time.
+Due to there being no permanent figure skating coaches in his hometown of Daugavpils, Vasiļjevs would primarily work with specialists that would make the trip to his skating rink from Riga as well as attend training camps outside of Latvia when possible.
+Around 2010, Vasiļjevs' parents arranged for him to live with and train under the guidance of Lithuanian coach Ingrida Snieškienė in Paris, France.
 Due to his schooling, he spent part of the year training in Daugavpils.
-His figure skating role models include Stéphane Lambiel, Daisuke Takahashi, Patrick Chan, and Javier Fernández.

 2013–14 season: Junior international debut

-Vasiļjevs debuted on the ISU Junior Grand Prix circuit in 2013, placing 7th in Riga, Latvia and 10th in Gdańsk, Poland.
+Vasiļjevs debuted on the ISU Junior Grand Prix circuit in 2013, placing seventh in Riga, Latvia and tenth in Gdańsk, Poland.
 He was named in Latvia's team to the World Junior Championships, held in March 2014 in Sofia, Bulgaria.
-Ranked 11th in the short program, he qualified for the free skate, where he placed 7th, pulling him up to 8th overall.
+Ranked eleventh in the short program, he qualified for the free skate, where he placed seventh, pulling him up to eighth overall.

 2014–15 season

 During the 2014–15 figure skating season, Vasiļjevs placed fourth at both of his Junior Grand Prix assignments, in Courchevel, France and Tallinn, Estonia.
 He won the silver medal at the European Youth Olympic Winter Festival, held in January 2015 in Dornbirn, Austria.
 He began working with Alexei Urmanov before the 2015 World Junior Championships, which took place in March in Tallinn, Estonia.
-He placed 8th in both segments and 7th overall.
+He placed eighth in both segments and seventh overall.